-Causes of flooding within the catchment and recommendations

-The findings of the investigation are detailed on the following pages.
-There is a map for each address affected.
-The maps detail the causes that led to flooding within the catchment as well as when and where they were experienced.
+Causes of flooding within the catchment and recommendations The findings of the investigation are detailed on the following pages.
+There is a map which details the causes that led to flooding.
 It also sets out which Risk Management Authorities have responsibility to help manage the causes of the flooding.
-The maps set out recommendations to mitigate the causes and impacts of the flooding experienced within this catchment.
+The map sets out recommendations to mitigate the causes and impacts of the flooding experienced within this catchment.